RaoulWolf/rstudio-windows10-setup/README.md

 <span style="color:red">with administrative privileges</span> and
 execute the following chunk of code:

-`Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`
+`Set-ExecutionPolicy Bypass -Scope Process -Force;
+[System.Net.ServicePointManager]::SecurityProtocol =
+[System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex
+((New-Object
+System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`

 If you are unsure about any of this, [read the official